Are You Looking For Safe and Effective Pain Relief?

 In short, no!
 Manual therapy is safe, non-invasive, and painless.

-Our Dunes Plaza and Sand Creek physical therapists are highly trained medical practitioners who appreciate both the body’s weaknesses and its capabilities.
+Our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapists are highly trained medical practitioners who appreciate both the body’s weaknesses and its capabilities.
 Many patients find progress after only one session of manual therapy!

 Another fascinating aspect of manual therapy?
 It does not necessitate the use of any dangerous drugs to work.
 Instead, our physical therapists use a range of strategies to move the tendons, ligaments, and joints in ways that alleviate discomfort and facilitate healing.
 They also assist in the removal of scar tissue and the reduction of swelling.